- ACRONYMS AND DEFINITIONS

 - Vitamin malabsorption

-- At the end of the XENDOS trial, there was a significant decrease in all four fat-soluble vitamins in the orlistat group compared to the placebo group.
-However, the average vitamin levels remained within the normal range for the orlistat group at all times during the four-year trial.
-Patients in the trial were not instructed to take a vitamin supplement.
-[8]
+- Orlistat may reduce the absorption of fat-soluble vitamins A, D, E, K, and beta-carotene, a precursor of vitamin A. However, orlistat-induced vitamin deficiencies are rare.
+In the XENDOS trial, orlistat-treated patients had significant decreases in all four fat-soluble vitamins, but average vitamin levels remained within the normal ranges at all times during the four-year trial.
+Subjects were not instructed to take a vitamin supplement.
+[8,10]

 - Manufacturer recommendation